Contract playbooks in 2025: how experts are using them

 But why exactly do contract playbooks exist?
 Well, contract playbooks serve a number of different purposes, including that they:

 • Speed up the negotiation process.
-A contract playbook is designed to reduce delays and friction in the contract negotiation stage since it prevents different teams from needing to wait around for responses from one another.
+A contract playbook is designed to reduce delays and friction in the contract negotiation phase since it prevents different teams from needing to wait around for responses from one another.
 Instead, they can follow the protocols laid out immediately.
+Less friction in the sales process, and faster routes to revenue.

 • Help to deliver more efficient training.
 Contract playbooks are an effective way of educating new lawyers and individuals from other departments about the contract lifecycle, as the rules are clearly written and confirmed in one single source of truth.